jmartinez5120/jmartinez5120/README.md

 ## I'm a Husband, Father and Developer!!

 - 🌱 I love learning new frameworks and keep myself up-to-date with the latest. 🤣
+- 🥅 2022 Goals: Grow in React and JS + Learn and practice Machine Learning
-- 🥅 2021 Goals: Add Spring Cloud to my personal project.
+- 🥅 2021 Goals: Learn React : Update -> DONE.
 - ⚡ Fun fact: Play Drums | Landscape Photography | Play Golf and Tennis

 ## Connect with me: